Destra Garcia

-Destra Garcia (born 10 November 1978) is a Trinidadian soca musician, singer and songwriter.
+Destra Garcia M.D.W.
+The Medal for the Development of Women (born 10 November 1978) is a Trinidadian soca musician, singer and songwriter.
 Among the most prolific soca artists in the world, she is often referred to as the Queen of Soca, the Queen of Bacchanal (Q.O.B.), or her stage alter ego, Lucy.
+Following Trinidad and Tobago's annual Republic Day National Awards Ceremony on 24 September, 2026, Garcia was conferred the Medal for the Development of Women (Gold) for her lasting contributions to the representation and empowerment of women through her storied music career.

 Biography

 Childhood and early musical interests

 Destra Garcia was born in the east Port of Spain community of Desperlie Crescent, Laventille, on the island of Trinidad to guitarist Lloyd Augustin Garcia and Debra Garcia as the eldest of four siblings.
 Her paternal great-grandfather was from Venezuela, her maternal great-grandfather was from France and her maternal great-grandmother was from Spain.

 In addition to her father, Destra's beginnings in music stem from her late grandfather, Frankie Garcia, a local jazz musician.
 While attending Woodbrook Government Secondary school and St James Secondary School, she discovered her passion for singing.
 Destra went on to win her schools' Calypso Monarch title for five consecutive years.

 With an early interest in pop and R&B, Destra initially pursued a career in America with early recordings lobbied to labels by an American A&R executive.
 She also joined the girl group Psyke, which disbanded after one year.
 Following the disbanding of the collective, Destra attended the School of Business and Management, earning a diploma in Sales Management.